greshake/i3status-rust/blocks.md

 The battery block collapses when the battery is fully charged -- or, in the case of some Thinkpad batteries, when it reports "Not charging".

-The battery block supports reading charging and status information from `sysfs`, or optionally through the [UPower](https://upower.freedesktop.org/) D-Bus interface on systems where that is available.
-Note that UPower has the notion of a DisplayDevice, which is a single logical power source representing all physical power sources.
-This is for example useful if your system has multiple batteries, in which case the DisplayDevice behaves as if you had a single larger battery.
+The battery block supports reading charging and status information from either `sysfs` or the [UPower](https://upower.freedesktop.org/) D-Bus interface.
+These "drivers" have largely identical features, but UPower does include support for `device = "DisplayDevice"`, which treats all physical power sources as a single logical battery.
+This is particularly useful if your system has multiple batteries.

 ### Examples